GET TAX RELIEF NOW!

 10. If you can demonstrate that reasonable tax professionals had differing opinions on the treatment, this will strengthen your argument for reasonable cause.

-11. Document your level of experience and sophistication in tax matters related to this specific issue.
+11. Please provide documentation of your experience and expertise in tax matters related to this specific issue.

 12. The IRS considers whether a reasonable person in your position would have known better.